Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Review your monthly gym fees (municipal gyms cost around 1,000 yen per month)

-Reduce visits to cafes and carry your own bottle
+Reduce your visits to cafes and carry your own bottle

-Use libraries instead of subscriptions for books and manga
+Use the library instead of subscriptions for books and manga

 Changed music streaming to a free plan